English 240 Analytical

 - Cathedral architecture and the drama

-of the Mass as a multi-media spectacle as well as a sacred ritual, the
+of the Mass and other sacred rituals as multi-media spectacles as well as a sacred

 calendar governed by the procession of feast days in the Church-year from

-Easter to Pentecost to Annunciation to Incarnation to Purification.
+Easter to Pentecost to Annunciation to Incarnation to Purification, the act of

 - Modern reconstruction of the lost,